 If your Fitbit is not in Water Lock or Swim mode and you can’t use the button or cannot restart, keep the Fitbit off its charger and wait until its battery runs out.

-Tips to drain the battery include using an always-on display, if available, turning heart rate monitoring on, and if you don’t wear your Fitbit, leave it face up, so the display is on.
+Tips to drain the battery include using an always-on display, turning heart rate monitoring on, and if you don’t wear your Fitbit, leave it face up, so the display is on.

 Once the device’s battery drains completely, charge it and leave it charging until it’s 100%.
 Then, see if the button(s) respond.